eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-ssh.md

 # Connect
 You can connect to your workspace using our Docker CLI container or your off-the-shelf SSH client such as `ssh` on Linux/Mac or `putty` on Windows.

+One nice aspect of our SSH capabilities is that they are all done inside of a Docker container, letting any OS connect to a Che workspace using the same sytnax without the user having to install specialized tools for each OS.

 ### SSH With CLI

 ```shell    {% assign action="ssh"%}